wash-n-dash/wash-n-dash.github.io/index.md

 </ul>

 <h2>Milestone 1 requirements</h2>
+Use GitHub issues and a GitHub project called “M1” to manage the development of this release of the system.
+Use Issue Driven Project Management practices.

 Up-to-date screen shots showing the state of the project.
 Each screenshot should be documented with a link to the same page running on Galaxy.

 A link to the running deployment of your system on Galaxy.